Optimal Adaptive Learning in Uncontrolled Restless Bandit Problems: Introduction

-\begin{remark} Although we don't know a way to check if Assumption \ref{s:urestls:assump:esuboptimality2} holds given a set of transition probability matrices $\boldsymbol{P}$, we claim that it holds for a large set of $\boldsymbol{P}$s.
-The player's selection does not affect state transitions of the arms, it only affects the player's reward by changing the information state.
+\begin{remark} Although we do not know of a way to check if Assumption \ref{s:urestls:assump:esuboptimality2} holds given a set of transition probability matrices $\boldsymbol{P}$, we \rdec{conjecture} that it holds for a large set of $\boldsymbol{P}$s \rdec{for the following reason}.
+This is because the player's selection does not affect state transitions of the arms; it only affects the player's information state.
 Moreover, each arm evolves independently from each other.
-Assume that $\boldsymbol{P}$ is arbitrarily selected from $\boldsymbol{\Xi}$, and the state reward $r^k_x$, $x \in S^k$ is arbitrarily selected from $(0, r_{\max}]$.
-Then at any information state $(\boldsymbol{s}, \boldsymbol{\tau}) \in {\cal C}$, the probability that the reward distribution of two arms are the same will be zero.
-Based on this, we claim that Assumption \ref{s:urestls:assump:esuboptimality2} holds with probability one, if the arm rewards and $\boldsymbol{P}$ is chosen from the uniform distribution on $\boldsymbol{\Psi} \times (0, r_{\max}]$.
-In other words, the set of arm rewards and transition probabilities for which Assumption \ref{s:urestls:assump:esuboptimality2} does not hold is a measure zero subset of $\boldsymbol{\Psi} \times (0, r_{\max}]$. \end{remark}
+If $\boldsymbol{P}$ is arbitrarily selected from $\boldsymbol{\Xi}$, and the state rewards $r^k_x$, $x \in S^k$ are arbitrarily selected from $[0, r_{\max}]$, then at any information state $(\boldsymbol{s}, \boldsymbol{\tau}) \in {\cal C}$, the probability that the reward distribution of two arms are the same will be zero.
+We therefore claim that Assumption \ref{s:urestls:assump:esuboptimality2} holds with probability one if the arm rewards and $\boldsymbol{P}$ are chosen from the uniform distribution on $\boldsymbol{\Psi} \times [0, r_{\max}]$.
+In other words, the set of arm rewards and transition probabilities for which Assumption \ref{s:urestls:assump:esuboptimality2} does not hold is a measure zero subset of $\boldsymbol{\Psi} \times [0, r_{\max}]$. \end{remark}